amird308/plotset-cli/Readme.md

 * data.csv

-default data chart.
+default data template.

 ***

 * info.json

-you must enter the name and category of the chart in this file.
+you must enter the name and category of the template in this file.

 ***

 * settings.json

-1. this file puts your chart settings and inputs into poltset.com and allows you to change the settings.
+1. this file puts your template settings and inputs into poltset.com and allows you to change the settings.
-2. you must also enter the default value of the chart settings in this file.
+2. you must also enter the default value of the template settings in this file.

 ***

 * thumbnail.png

-this is a preview of your chart image on plotset.com.
+this is a preview of your template image on plotset.com.

 ***